pdstools.ih.IH

 Returns:

-PMI scores for sequences: - Bigrams: Direct PMI value (float) - N-grams (n≥3): Dict with ‘average_pmi’ and ‘links’ (constituent bigram PMIs)
+PMI scores for sequences: - Bigrams: Direct PMI value (float) - N-grams (n≥3): dict with ‘average_pmi’ and ‘links’ (constituent bigram PMIs)

 Return type: